oscar-rincon/oscar-rincon/README.md

 MSc. in Physics from the University of Antioquia, in Colombia.
 I am currently freelancer as LaTeX book designer for the publishing house of the Universidad de Antioquia.
 - 📚 I'm doing the [Deep Learning Specialization of Coursera](https://www.coursera.org/specializations/deep-learning)
-- 🌱 I’m looking to collaborate on data science projects
 - 📫 oandres.rincon@udea.edu.co

 ---